by Simons Chase

 Farah’s analysis breaks with previous scholarly conclusions about Hemingway’s supposed bi-polar disorder condition.
 Farah constellates primary historical documents, injury history and evidence found in Hemingway’s own writing (based on original hand written manuscripts) to explain the author’s failing capacity to write and the parallel disintegration of personality that unfolded in the final decade or so of his life.
 Farah’s conclusions fit so neatly that his analysis is a new reference point for any researcher hoping to navigate the waters of Hemingway’s psyche.

 According to Farah, many signals echo that Hemingway was progressively being denied access to his own cognitive abilities by 1957 and instead suffered from disinhibition, paranoia and regression that is evident in uncharacteristic references to adolescent sexuality.
-In other words, by 1957, he was more like what we made of him than what he was.
+In other words, by 1957, he was more like what we made of him posthumously than what he actually was.

 Hemingway’s emotional dyscontrol escalated during the 1950’s and with it came his most sexually charged writing.
 Garden of Eden is his most erotic novel, and this note appears to be another example of this trend.